sandratoh/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+  - (If you're feeling lazy, `npm start` works too!)
+- Enter `http://localhost:8080/` into your browser.
+- Shorten the internet away!